KamandPrompt/Code-Forge/README.md

     <img src="https://i.imgur.com/6ZLO0iZ.png" alt="Hacktoberfest 2023" width="700">
 </div>

-<h2 align="center">Getting Started 🚀</h2>
+<h2>Getting Started 🚀</h2>

-<p align="center">Have no idea about Hacktoberfest?
+<p>Have no idea about Hacktoberfest?
 Don't know about Git/Github?
 Want to know more about the Code-Forge Repository and Hacktoberfest?</p>

-<p align="center">Check out our <a href="https://dev.to/kappuccino111/iit-mandi-students-lets-fortify-our-opensource-armour-together-opd">Getting Started Guide</a>.
+<p>Check out our <a href="https://dev.to/kappuccino111/iit-mandi-students-lets-fortify-our-opensource-armour-together-opd">Getting Started Guide</a>.
 Here you will get everything you need for getting started in your open source journey.
 We have things specially curated for you 😀</p>

-<h2 align="center">Description 📚</h2>
+<h2>Description 📚</h2>

 <p style="font-size: 14px;">
     <ul>